-Sub Principles How we do this/how we achieve this Committed to having an open culture, demonstrated through accessible website, policies and procedures and open environment The most appropriate and effective interventions / courses of action are determined using formal and informal consult engagement.
-Consultation principles Formal and informal engagement models with employees and communities e.g. alternative delivery models Member workshow County Forum (Town and Community Councils) Positive engagement with Trade Unions both formally and informally Engaging We engage effectively with stakeholders to ensure successful and sustainable outcomes by: comprehensively Effective application and delivery of communication strategies to support delivery with institutional stakeholders Stationalis Effective use of resources and achievement of outcomes is undertaken by the Council both through informal and formal par Extensive range of partnerships to support the delivery of the Council's strategic priorities, including the Public Serv Open and productive partnership arrangements supported by an effective governance framework o Trust and good relations lead to delivery of intended outcomes e.g. community asset transfers Engaging The achievement of intended outcomes by services is supported by a range of meaningful guidance on consultation engagement and stakeholders feedback techniques with individual citizens, service users and other stakeholders effectively, including individual citizens include the following (but not all have been possible during the last year because of Covid restrictions; E-newsletters, The Council's website, and service users Tenants Forums, Service user groups, Quality circles, Use of infographics
+Sub Principles How we do this/how we achieve this Openness Committed to having an open culture, demonstrated through accessible website, policies and procedures and open environment meetings.
+The most appropriate and effective interventions / courses of action are determined using formal and informal consultation and engagement.
+Consultation principles o Formal and informal engagement models with employees and communities e.g. alternative delivery models Member County Forum (Town and Community Councils) Positive engagement with Trade Unions both formally and informally Engaging We engage effectively with stakeholders to ensure successful and sustainable outcomes by: comprehensively Effective application and delivery of communication strategies to support delivery with institutional Targeting communications and effective use of Social Media stakeholders Effective stakeholder engagement on strategic issues ס Service led feedback questionnaires and events a • Effective use of resources and achievement of outcomes is undertaken by the Council both through informal and formal partnerships: ge Extensive range of partnerships to support the delivery of the Council's strategic priorities, including the Public Services Board Open and productive partnership arrangements supported by an effective governance framework ယ္က Trust and good relations lead to delivery of intended outcomes e.g. community asset transfers Engaging • The achievement of intended outcomes by services is supported by a range of meaningful guidance on consultation engagement and stakeholders feedback techniques with individual citizens, service users and other stakeholders effectively, including • We have structures in place to encourage public participation governed through the Communication and Social Media Policies.
+These individual citizens include the following (but not all have been possible during the last year because of Covid restrictions; E-newsletters, The Council's website, and service users Tenants Forums, Service user groups, Quality circles, Use of infographics

-What has worked well during 2020/21 During 20/21 what was affected by the Pandemic Formal and informal partnerships from strategic levels (PSB) to • The response to the pandemic has impacted on our ability to consult.
-Due to the operational partnerships (Community Endowment Fund / Regional pandemic there was need for a directive approach to communication Armed Forces Partnership) Feedback from key consultations; providing information on views taken into account Good relationship management with partners Areas identified for Further Improvement Partnership working based on trust and commitment has increased Circumstances have curtailed our ability to consult and engage, but not the willingness and evidenced strongly during this year in response to the pandemic. so to do.
+What has worked well during 2020/21 During 20/21 what was affected by the Pandemic • Formal and informal partnerships from strategic levels (PSB) to • The response to the pandemic has impacted on our ability to consult.
+Due to the operational partnerships (Community Endowment Fund / Regional pandemic there was need for a directive approach to communication Armed Forces Partnership) Feedback from key consultations; providing information on views taken into account Good relationship management with partners Areas identified for Further Improvement • Partnership working based on trust and commitment has increased Circumstances have curtailed our ability to consult and engage, but not the willingness and evidenced strongly during this year in response to the pandemic. so to do.
 Further planning required following the legislation on Local Government & Elections (Wales) Act 2021